A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Main Results

+This scenario is likely to arise in settings where the data are highly diverse, both across devices and within each device.
+As previously noted, APC converges quickly in this case.
+Even though both local and cross-machine heterogeneity are large, it is of note that D-HBM may still converge slowly if row norms differ significantly, as a consequence of Equation \eqref{eq:norm_bound}.

-Nonetheless, APC is likely to converge faster than D-HBM in most real-world scenarios, which are subsumed by Case 1.
-Moreover, as Theorems~\ref{thm:kappa_S} and ~\ref{prop:a_transpose_a} suggest, APC has the added advantage of its convergence rate being insensitive to any diversity in the Euclidean lengths of the coefficient vectors (the rows of $A$).
+While some cases are inconclusive, APC is likely to converge faster than D-HBM in most real-world scenarios, which are subsumed by Case 1.
+Moreover, as Theorems~\ref{thm:kappa_S} and ~\ref{prop:a_transpose_a} suggest, APC has the added advantage of its convergence rate being insensitive to any diversity in the Euclidean norms of the coefficient vectors (the rows of $A$).

+Table \ref{tab:heterogeneity_table} provides a qualitative summary of how the convergence rates of optimization-based methods compare with those of projection-based methods under different heterogeneity conditions.